spectrumefficiencylimited/build-with-ai-safe-and-scalable-sql-ai-agents-2757076/README.md

 ## Course Description

+<p>Make SQL agents product-ready by learning how to leverage Python, LangChain, and LLM frameworks.
+First, learn about the overall architecture of SQL AI agents by focusing on building a robust framework that uses deterministic information.
+Find out how to create effective prompt templates, add context, and inject memory into agents to handle complex and dynamic queries with ease.
+Dive into safety assurance, query validations, and safety constraints.
+Review monitoring systems and error-handling process.
+Then, set up logs to track the agent performance with MLflow.
+Last but not least, see how to implement multiple AI agents to process the data. </p><p>This course is designed for data scientists and engineers but is also beneficial to data analysts seeking to increase knowledge and build operational skills in AI systems.
+By the end of the course, you will have learned how to prototype SQL AI agents and deploy them responsibly into production environments. </p>

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.